As we get a little older, I think most people have some kind of a bucket list. Things that we want to do or see before it becomes too late!

 First page of a 1914 bucket list

-I will, over the next few months, endeavour to photograph as much as I can on this list – although a good many are already featured in pages on the Knowledge of London website.
+I will, over time, endeavour to photograph as much as I can on this list – although a good many are already featured in pages on the Knowledge of London website.

 Send me some of your bucket lists to share on my Twitter account:

 The contents of this website are the property of knowledgeoflondon.com and therefore must not be reproduced without permission.
 Every effort is made to ensure the details contained on this website are correct, however, we cannot accept responsibility for errors and omissions.